amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Faber-Castell (DE)

-[Faber-Castell](https://en.wikipedia.org/wiki/Faber-Castell) (FC) was founded in 1761 as an office supply company.
+Founded in 1761, [Faber-Castell](https://en.wikipedia.org/wiki/Faber-Castell) (FC) were an office supply company.
 Today, it is one of the oldest and largest company of its kind.
 It is now famous for its quality pens and pencils.
 But for almost 100 years, until 1975, FC was a leading slide rule manufacturer, as well.

 ***FC 1/54 Darmstadt***—I rather like the sensible scale layout of the FC 1/54.
 The back of the slide has the usual three $LL_n$ scales, which are read through the traditional cutouts.
 Being of a classic German simplex design, this rule is narrow, but quite thick, compared to modern straight rules.
 This thickness gives enough space to the top and bottom edges of the frame for additional scales.
 The top edge has the 27-cm ruler scale and the $L$ scale, and the bottom edge has the $S$ and the $T$ trigonometric scales.